 The increase in instruction expenses can be explained by increased costs for personal services and employee benefits.
-Debt service cost has decreased due to reduction in outstanding BANs.
-School lunch program expenses increased from the prior year due to higher costs for personal services.
+Debt service cost has decreased due to paying off debt in the past year.
+School lunch program expenses increased from the prior year due to capital outlay purchases.

-Table A-5: Revenue Sources for 2019
+Table A-5: Revenue Sources for 2020